 Now I realize that praying for Brian to own every field his foot touches would be crazy.
 So when I pray this prayer it is for him to have success on every field his feet touch.
 But I am not just praying for baseball defined success.
 I’m praying for success on and off of the field!
 Prayers that Brian can be a light on the mound and in the locker room.
 The success on the field helps give a platform and is icing on the cake, but the success off the field is what leaves a true legacy.

 Here is where my prayer might seem silly..hehehe!
 But I think it’s fun!
-I love how God used David’s learned talent of a sling shot to overcome a skilled giant!
-This is perfect because Brian is not a skilled giant…well kinda of in my eyes ;).
-More like he is relentless in discipline and work ethic.
+I love how God used David’s learned talent of a sling shot to overcome a giant!
+This fits perfectly with Brian’s relentless discipline and work ethic.
 He practiced his skill and always tried to get better.
 Ok and I know that technically the other team is not trying to kill him, but sometimes it can feel like life or death out there.
 Ask any athlete and I’m sure they would agree!
 So yes I pray that God uses Brian’s arm and a ball to defeat his opponent.
-It took Brian a long to understand that his dream of playing professional baseball didn’t have to be a selfish dream that God couldn’t use.
+It took Brian a long time to understand that his dream of playing professional baseball didn’t have to be a selfish dream that God couldn’t use.
 Once he realized that dream was planted in his heart from God to serve a purpose it was a total game changer for him.
 He was no longer pitching for himself or the approval of others.
 The game got fun again!
 So this prayer is big to me.
-Nothing cooler than God using your passion for do His will!
+Nothing cooler than God using your passion for His will!